Money Management - The 2% (Two Percent) Rule

 Hint: Remember to allow for brokerage, on the buy and sell, and slippage (of say 25 cents/share).

-Not all traders face the same success rate (or reliability as Van Tharp calls it in Trade Your Way to Financial Freedom).
-Short-term traders normally achieve higher success rates, while long-term traders generally achieve greater risk-reward ratios.
+Not all traders face the same success rate (or reliability as Van Tharp calls it).
+Short-term traders usually achieve higher success rates, while long-term traders generally achieve greater risk-reward ratios.

 Your success rate is the number of winning trades expressed as a percentage of your total number of trades: